-Symptom Possible solution Volume is very low or unsatisfactory Be sure that you connected the speakers to the audio-out (black) jack on the back of the computer.
-(Additional audio jacks are used for multiple-channel speakers.)
-Detached non-powered speakers (speakers without a separate power source, such as batteries or a power cord) do not produce satisfactory sound.
-Replace the non-powered speakers with powered speakers.
-No sound is produced From the Start screen, type control panel, select Control Panel, and then select System and Security.
-Under Action Center, select Troubleshoot common computer problems, and then select Troubleshoot audio playback.
-Be sure that you connected powered speakers and that they are turned on.
-Turn off your computer, and then disconnect and reconnect the speakers.
+Possible solution Be sure that you connected the speakers to the audio-out (black) jack on the back of the computer.
+(Additior jacks are used for multiple-channel speakers.)
+Detached non-powered speakers (speakers without a separa source, such as batteries or a power cord) do not produce satisfactory sound.
+Replace the non-powered speapers powered speakers.
+From the Start screen, type control panel, and then select Control Panel.
+Or, from the Windows desktop, right-click the Start button, and then select Control Panel.
+Select System and Security.
+2. Under Action Center, select Troubleshoot common computer problems, and then select Troubleshoot audio playback.

+Symptom Possible solution Turn off your computer, and then disconnect and reconnect the speakers.
 Be sure that the speakers are connected to an audio jack, not a microphone or headphone jack.
 To resume from Sleep mode, press the Sleep button (select models only), or press esc.
 Unplug headphones if they are connected to your computer (or speaker system).